anBelc/school-enrolment-analysis/README.md

 - Share of population speaking each language:
     - Wikipedia
     - Estimated data based on educated guesses and other related datasets.

-## License

-This repository is provided under an open-source license.
-Please feel free to use, modify, and contribute to the project.